LeonidMurashov/wormax-bot/README.md

 #TODO: continue

 ## Сonclusions
 Acquired World Model is still not good enough for Model Predictive Control.
 The next goal is to get more data by running BC.
 VAE does not catch some crucial parts of the game well.
 It confuses worms and food.
 It is caused by the fact that food and worms are not that different in terms of contrast.
-Maybe applying end-to-end techniques will solve the issue.
+Maybe applying end-to-end techniques will solve the issue. ([Or even GANs](https://nv-tlabs.github.io/gameGAN/))

 ## Analogues
 (bad perfomance, model-free approach) http://cs229.stanford.edu/proj2019aut/data/assignment_308832_raw/26588099.pdf